-Join Kay in preparing a wonderful Ghanaian dish for her online cookery class!
+Join Chef Kay in preparing a wonderful Ghanaian meal for her online cookery class!
 This is your chance to learn a brand new cuisine, support an amazing cause, and eat great food.

 The class will be conducted as an interactive virtual cook-along.
 The classes usually range from 1-2 hours long.
 The chef will lead the group step by step through the recipes; stopping frequently to answer questions, share anecdotes, and provide feedback on your dishes!